mikewest/mgc/mikewest.org/2009/2009-05-09-compiling-varnish-on-a-minimal-jeos-system.markdown

     - cli
     - webdev
     - caching
-Teaser:    |
-    Varnish is an excellent-looking "HTTP accelerator", designed specifically as a high-performance caching reverse-proxy to sit in front of your hard-working application servers, and relieve them of load.
-It's a bit of a pain in the ass to install from source on JeOS, though.
+Teaser:    "Varnish is an excellent-looking 'HTTP accelerator', designed specifically as a high-performance caching reverse-proxy to sit in front of your hard-working application servers, and relieve them of load.
+It's a bit of a pain in the ass to install from source on JeOS, though."
 ---
 Varnish is an excellent-looking "HTTP accelerator", designed specifically as a high-performance caching reverse-proxy to sit in front of your hard-working application servers, and relieve them of load.
 It's a bit of a pain in the ass to install from source on JeOS, though.
 Here's what I ended up doing: